 The EMT course is achievable by anyone with a strong desire to become an EMT, solid work ethic, good organizational skills, and consistent follow through.
-Students who expect to be successful should plan on a minimum I hour of study and practice for every hour of classroom time.
+Students who expect to be successful should plan on a minimum 1 hour of study and practice for every hour of classroom time.
 This is a full time credit college course.

 A small number of students have found it difficult, but not impossible to complete their clinical rotations.
 Almost all of this difficulty is due to the student not meeting all of their Complio requirements prior to the beginning of the course.
-Students who are clinical rotation ready do not generally have difficulty scheduling and completing all fo this required clinical rotations.
+Students who are clinical rotation ready on day one of the course, do not generally have difficulty scheduling and completing all fo this required clinical rotations.
 Please be diligent, and responsible in ensuring that you provide Rhonda Yenney with all of the necessary documentation to be eligible for your clinical rotations.
-We have a limited number of spots for student when scheduling clinical rotations, and if you are not eligible at the time of scheduling, you could find yourself unable to meet your requirements.
+We have a limited number of spots for students when scheduling clinical rotations, and if you are not eligible at the time of scheduling, you could find yourself unable to meet your requirements.

-Some of the clinical rotations will provide some flexibility in scheduling, such as the ambulance rotations and ED rotations, which will have opportunities on weekends and sometimes evenings/nights.
+Some of the clinical rotations provide flexibility in scheduling, such as the ambulance rotations and ED rotations, which will have opportunities on weekends and sometimes evenings/nights.
 Other clinical rotations such as the Cardiac Cath Lab do not offer the same degree of flexibility due to the nature of how they schedule patients.
 Please be prepared to work with the opportunities provided.

-The EMT course tools and text should be acquired prior to the beginning of the class.
+The EMT course tools need to be acquired PRIOR TO THE BEGINNING OF CLASS.
 We will confirm that each student has purchased the correct tools, is able to log into their account and has a general orientation to the technology used in the course.
 It is important that you have the correct tools available to you, otherwise this orientation will not be useful to you and you will immediately fall behind.